Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 They came across some huge pieces of ancient marble statues, and thought it would be a good idea to excavate.

-And this is what they found: 4 temples from the Roman Republic (509 - 27 BC), and also, the remains of the theatre of Pompey.
-This is where Julius Caesar is thought to have been assassinated.
+And this is what they found: 4 temples from the Roman Republic (509 - 27 BCE), and also, the remains of the theatre of Pompey.

 On two sides, there are diagrams with explanations of what you are looking out, and pointing out the building where Caesar was killed.